lucasCorreaAssis/promethee/README.md

 This repository has the focus of implementing an object-oriented framework for Promethee - Multi Criteria Decision Method.

-## How to add to your git existing project
+## How to add this project to your existing project with git?

 ```
 git submodule add <URL_TO_THIS_REPOSITORY>